alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 ## Usage

-Plugin serves handlers routes first, then json API, static files at the end.
+The plugin serves handlers routes first, then json API, static files at the end.

 Query parameters are ignored for static files.

-Pagination, count and counting is only available for array-based json.
+Pagination and count is only available for array-based json.
 For sorting and filtering the json must be an array of objects.
-Otherwise, the server responds with 405.
+Otherwise, the server will respond with 405.

-If a filter or sort request has a parameter that is not among the json fields, that parameter will be ignored.
+If there is a parameter in the filter or sort request that is not among the json fields, that parameter will be ignored.

 Let's have the `products.json` in the `mock` folder.